htcondor/htcondor/docs/version-history/feature-versions-23-x.rst

 New Features:

+- Allow the startd to force a job that doesn't ask to run inside a docker or apptainer container inside one with new parameters :param:`USE_DEFAULT_CONTAINER` and :param:`DEFAULT_CONTAINER_IMAGE` :jira:`2317`

 - When the :subcom:`docker_network_type` is set to host, docker universe now sets the hostname inside the container to the same as the host, to ease networking from inside the container to outside the container.